haplotype/kindred/README.md

 ID1 and ID2 are two sample IDs, phi is the kinship, d1, ..., d9 are probabilities of Jacquard latent states, and sumd is the sum of the nine probabilities, should be close to $1$.
 Significant departure from $1$ suggest ill fit, usually caused by misspecification of allele frequencies.

+## UKin implementation

+To compare Kindred with UKin (https://github.com/zxy22320/UKin), we reimplemented it with multithreading in c and this can be invoked by -u.
+It will take the same input vcf file as Kindred and output a kinship estimates (a square matrix as in pref.rkm.gz) in a file named pref.ukinGRM.gz.

 ## Usage examples